Business Model Validation

 Do ask: "At what price would you..."

-- Definitely buy (too cheap = you're leaving money on table)
+- Definitely buy (too cheap means you are leaving money on the table)

 - Consider buying (sweet spot)